 If you are performing penetration testing, provide the following additional details:

 - Exact start and end dates and times (including timezone) of the planned testing

 - Expected methodologies and specific tools to be used in the process of the security testing

 - Contact information for any third party that is conducting the testing (if being done by a third party)

 The more accuracy that you can provide, the better Acquia Support's recommendations will be.
 For example, if your website expects mostly anonymous traffic during a high-traffic event, and not authenticated traffic, aggressive caching may be a better (and less expensive) option.

 You may be asked if you would like for Acquia to upsize your server based on load for you.
-Because upsizing requires lead time and often involves an additional cost, and you may wish to involve your account manager.
-Acquia Cloud Enterprise customers may be upsized without warning, based on their contract, in order to maintain service during unexpected demand.
+Because upsizing requires lead time and often involves an additional cost, you may want to involve your account manager.
+Acquia Cloud Enterprise customers can be upsized without warning, based on their contract, to maintain service during unexpected demand.

 Logs on Acquia Cloud are not kept in the event of upsizing.
 If you want to ensure that logs are stored permanently, you should routinely copy log files to permanent storage.
 Learn more.